The now shuttered JaJa Bistro in downtown Littleton, CO served a stuffed date appetizer that everyone raved over.

 This new information found me marching right over to the grocery store, and picking up the few items I needed to create this in my own kitchen.

 - 1 Granny Smith Apple sliced into chunks

 - 3 slices thin bacon cut in half

 - 3 shallots thin sliced

 - Saute shallots in butter until tender.
 Add garlic and cook until fragrant.
 Add a bottle of Woodchuck Hard Cider Ale, and let simmer until it cooks down.
 About 15 minutes.

 - Make a slit down the side of each date and remove pit.
-Slice apples into bite sized chunks and insert a sliver into each date.
+Slice apples into slivers and insert a slice into each date.
 The slice of apple should be cut just large enough to barely protrude from the end of the date.
 Cut each slice of bacon in half and wrap around each date.
 Secure with a couple of toothpicks.

 - In an oven proof serving bowl, place the wrapped dates and bake 5 minutes.
 Turn and bake another 5 minutes or until bacon looks crispy.

 - Pour some of the hot ale mixture over the figs and serve.

 - To serve add a date or two to a small bowl and add a splash of the hard cider reduction.

 JaJa Bistro Bacon Wrapped Stuffed Dates…It’s What’s for an Appetizer.